A Wrongful Arrest

 Once everyone was congregated back in the driveway out front, the officers informed us that the homeowner had supposedly called 911 because she was "afraid" to answer the door???
 We were utterly shocked.
 That explained why there were so many patrol cars on the scene.
 I was trying to make sense of it all and was completely caught off guard as to why this individual was afraid to answer the door for someone she knew, who was accompanied by his parents, especially after her last conversation with my son.
 Being a mother myself, I genuinely thought that my presence there would help alleviate any discomfort that would make her or anyone else hesitant to open the door and speak with us.
 It had to be obvious to anyone who saw us that we were not criminals, and we were not there to harm anyone.
 People with bad intentions don't usually make their presence known by knocking on both front and back doors during the time of day when they are certain someone is home.
 Nevertheless, we were compliant and honestly answered all questions that were asked because we had nothing to hide.
 However, having confidence in law enforcement (but not anymore), I actually believed that since the officers were there, they would use the opportunity to assist us by acting as a mediator so that we could retrieve our son’s belongings and leave.
 I was dead wrong.
 As a result of law enforcement's decision not to act as an arbitrator that day, which in my opinion would have been the most logical and fair thing to do, most of our son's belongings would NEVER be seen again AND our family would become the victims of false allegations.

 One City Police officer in particular appeared to take charge of the situation even though there were several other officers on the scene as well.
 The other officers, for the most part noticeably refrained themselves from the situation, allowing this specific officer to exclusively remain in control and do most of the talking.
 We later learned that the first officer on the scene is typically the one in charge, and it's that officer's call as to how the situation will be addressed and conducted.
 I started to realize that things would not end well by the tone of this officer's voice, which was very unnerving, threatening, and emotionally intimidating.
 He came across to me as a bully as soon as he opened his mouth.
 He was much taller and huskier than most everyone else on the scene, and because of his height he was looking down at us.
-I'll never forget the way he got in our face and pointed his finger at us in a demeaning and downward direction as he spoke in a loud tone of voice.
+I'll never forget the way he got in my husband's face and pointed his finger at him in a demeaning and downward direction as he spoke in a loud tone of voice.
 Body language says a lot, so I interpreted this gesture as rude, threatening, and incriminating.
 He hardly gave us a chance to explain the circumstances behind our visit and quickly jumped to conclusions.
 After he went inside the home to speak with the homeowner, he came back out where we were all standing, yelling out reasons why we shouldn't be there.
 I was confused as to what he was talking about, but he acted as if we were supposed to know about specific details of a pending court case involving some of the family members in that home that had nothing to do with us, and that the homeowner didn't want us there for that reason.
 Why didn't she just open the door and tell us that?
 We had no way of knowing this and stressed to the officer that we were not aware of any reason why the homeowner would make this statement, especially after this individual had given our son permission to come by and retrieve his personal property at his convenience.
 Hearing this was the complete opposite of what we had been led to believe.
 And to be honest, I still don't know the full extent of the details that occurred in that household at the time our son left and don't understand how it had any relevance to asking for and retrieving his belongings.
 First of all, in my opinion any pending court case should always be treated with the utmost confidentiality.
 In fact, confidentiality and privacy protection is my sole purpose for creating and launching this website.
 Since this "case" involved some of the family members at that residence, it was none of our business, therefore should be understandable that we wouldn’t know the specifics of what happened.
 Having said that, I felt it was unfair for the officer to expect us to have knowledge of a legal matter within that home that did not involve our family or have anything to do with the retrieval of our son's belongings.

 There were too